-Secure the ideas and creations that make your business stand out from the competition.
+Secure your ideas and creations that make your business stand out from the competition.

 Ideas are a dime-a-dozen.
 But good ideas?
 Those are a little harder to come by.
 As a result, when a good one hits the market, idea thieves tend to get a bit hungry.
 Remember those “mine, mine, mine” seagulls in Finding Nemo?
 Yeah, that’s them.

-This is why business owners like you need to build your shield.
-We’re not saying you need to hide your snacks.
-But you’ll need to securely protect them.
-With iron clamps, some “do not touch” stickers, and, of course, some carefully worded and executed legal documents.
+This is why business owners like you need to build your armor of protection.
+We’re not saying you need to hide your creative gifts.
+But you do need to securely protect them before you share them with the world.
+Like with some iron clamps, some “do not touch” stickers, and, of course, some carefully worded and executed legal documents - got it?

 Intellectual property (IP) is any original work or creation that is solely the result of your genius.
 It’s the secret sauce that makes customers know that you’re the one they need to work with because there’s nothing else like it on the market.